VoltDB/volt-monitoring/README.md

 ## Setting up Prometheus

 For the dashboards to work properly, you need to configure the scrape interval rate setting for the Prometheus data source in Grafana.
-The recommended setting is ???.
+The recommended setting is 15 seconds.

 ## Applying the "cluster" Label